nasirlukman/nasirlukman.github.io/_posts/2021-08-01-Earthquake-Playthrough-01.md

 Obviously, we cannot see the shape of our subduction slab in this cross-section, but we can still get a piece of good information with this visualization.
-Note another *seismic gap* around depth 3 km to 5 km. *Seismic gaps* do not only occur on a horizontal plane, but also on a vertical plane.
+Note another *seismic gap* around depth 3 km to 5 km. *Seismic gaps* do not only occur on a horizontal plane but also on a vertical plane.
 We cannot see this gap clearly on our previous cross-section because our visualization is distracted by an anomaly at the eastern part of our area where apparently there is not much seismic gap there.
 If you look back at our map plot, you can see that this anomalous area is in the southern part of Sulawesi.
 Well as any Geologist knows, there are a lot of suspicious things going on in Sulawesi's tectonic settings, so this kind of anomaly comes as no surprise.

 # Depth and magnitude distribution